byu-oit/web-cdn/README.md

 ## Deployment instructions

 The following instructions should be used to deploy the CDN into a new AWS account.
 These steps should be done manually in the AWS console.
-Defaults should be used unless otherwise specified.
+Defaults should be used and resources created in us-west-2 unless otherwise specified.
 Be sure to include the [required tags](https://github.com/byu-oit/BYU-AWS-Documentation#tagging-standard) where possible for all resources created.

-1. Create a new CloudFormation stack using [account-and-iam.yml](.aws-infrastructure/account-and-iam.yml) as the template.
+1. Create a new CloudFormation stack in the us-east-1 region using [account-and-iam.yml](.aws-infrastructure/account-and-iam.yml) as the template.
 Give the stack a name of `web-community-cdn-account` and specify other parameters.
 The CDNName parameter should be "web-community-cdn".
 2. Create a new Route 53 Hosted Zone with a URL matching the URL in the [handel-codepipeline.yml](handel-codepipeline.yml) file.
 3. Create a new ACM certificate in the us-east-1 region for the URL used in step two.
 On the "Validation" step, expand